-1. Not more than 30 days after the start-up of S-District's Engineering Division with a final count of fugitive components installed.
+1. Not more than 30 days after the start-up of S- , the owner/operator shall provide the Air District's Engineering Division with a final count of fugitive components installed.
 The owner/operator has been permitted for an increase in the following fugitive components: